Andyload/smq/README.md

-hehe just only for test
+xixix hehe just only for test